-Wood flooring is among the most popular choices for businesses and home owners alike.
-The warmth and beauty of natural wood is appealing, but even hardwood floors can suffer from manufacturing defects that can compromise the integrity of the product.
-When manufacturing defects manifest in wood flooring the weeks, months or even years after installation, it can become a big problem.
+Wood flooring is among the most popular choices for businesses and homeowners alike.
+The warmth and beauty of natural wood are appealing, but even hardwood floors can suffer from manufacturing defects that can compromise the integrity of the product.
+When manufacturing defects manifest in wood flooring, weeks, months, or even years after installation, it can become a big problem.

 Here are five of the most common manufacturing defects for hardwood floors: